tumblr/docs/api.md

 # Tumblr API

 Welcome to the Tumblr API!
 There isn't anything we enjoy more than seeing talented designers and engineers using Tumblr to invent whole new forms of creative expression.
 We've put a tremendous amount of care into making this API functional and flexible enough for any projects you throw at it.
-Join us in our [discussion group](https://groups.google.com/group/tumblr-api/) to talk about how to use it, what could be better, and all the amazing things you're going to build with it.
+Drop a line in the [GitHub Issues](https://github.com/tumblr/docs/issues) if you have ideas for what could be better, or want to discuss all the amazing things you're going to build with it.
 Follow our [Engineering Blog](https://engineering.tumblr.com/) for important news and announcements.
-Please use the API [responsibly](https://www.tumblr.com/docs/api_agreement), and [send us your feedback](mailto:api@tumblr.com).
+Please use the API responsibly and read the [Application Developer and API License Agreement](https://www.tumblr.com/docs/api_agreement).
+If you run into problems with the Tumblr API, please use [our official support form](https://www.tumblr.com/support) to request help.
 Enjoy!

 Tumblr also supports an API that delivers content according to the [oEmbed standard](http://oembed.com/).
 Our oEmbed API endpoint is `https://www.tumblr.com/oembed`, which supports post URLs in the format `https://*.tumblr.com/post/*`.

-If you're looking for documentation for the old API, you can find it [here](https://www.tumblr.com/docs/api/v1).
+If you're looking for documentation for the old v1 API, you can find it [here](https://www.tumblr.com/docs/api/v1).

 ## Table of Contents